Managing Software People and Teams LiveLessons -

 - Proposing tips for customizing the tools provided with the workshop for participants' personal use

-Mickey and Ron are long-time, enthusiastically received speakers at venues like Code Camp, Agile Leaders Network, ACM, Agile Camp, Product Camp, IEEE, and the San Francisco and Silicon Valley Engineering Leadership Communities, from San Francisco and Silicon Valley to AgileIndy, Agile Iowa, and the Eastern European developer conference in Moscow.
+Mickey and Ron are long-time, enthusiastically received speakers at San Francisco and Silicon Valley venues like Code Camp, Agile Leaders Network, ACM, Agile Camp, Product Camp, IEEE, and the San Francisco and Silicon Valley Engineering Leadership Communities, as well as globally at AgileIndy, Agile Iowa, and the Eastern European developer conference in Moscow.

 Three Ways to Get Our Managing the Unmanageable Book Content Delivered by Us Directly